Epelsiban

-Epelsiban (INN, USAN, code name GSK-557,296-B) is an orally bioavailable drug which acts as a selective and potent oxytocin receptor antagonist (K_{i} = 0.13 nM).
-It was initially developed by GlaxoSmithKline (GSK) for the treatment of premature ejaculation in men and then as an agent to enhance embryo or blastocyst implantation in women undergoing embryo or blastocyst transfer associated with in vitro fertilization (IVF)., and was also investigated for use in the treatment of adenomyosis.
+Epelsiban (INN, USAN, code name GSK-557,296-B) is an orally bioavailable and peripherally selective drug which acts as a selective and potent oxytocin receptor antagonist (K_{i} = 0.13 nM).
+It was initially developed by GlaxoSmithKline (GSK) for the treatment of premature ejaculation in men and then as an agent to enhance embryo or blastocyst implantation in women undergoing embryo or blastocyst transfer associated with in vitro fertilization (IVF), and was also investigated for use in the treatment of adenomyosis.

-Discovery and Design
+Discovery and design

 Screening the GSK compound collection and various libraries identified 2,5-diketopiperazines (2,5-DKPs) exemplified by 1 as novel and selective antagonists at the human oxytocin receptor (OTR).
 The lead, 1, showed potency of Ki = 300nM as a mixture of isomers in the amide side-chain.
 Initial structure–activity relationship (SAR) studies led to the semi-rigid and chirally pure 2,5-DKP 2 (Ki = 4nM), with cis disposed substituents at C-3 and C-6 and the R side-chain configuration at C-7.
 The optimal activity was shown to lie in the (3R, 6R, 7R) series (e.g., 2, 3) and an indanyl group was preferred at C-3, while at C-6, a 4-carbon branched alkyl was shown to be optimal.

 The (3R, 6R, 7R) series 2, 3 showed very good levels of selectivity relative to the vasopressin receptors.
 However, although all the (3R, 6R, 7R) isomers of the monosubstituted aryl 2,5-DKPs with wide range of different functionality had similarly high levels of potency, they all had low bioavailability in the rat.
 Optimization of the pharmacokinetic (PK) profile of this template was achieved by property-based design using an estimated of human oral absorption (EHOA) which focused the SAR on 2,5-DKPs with small exocyclic aromatic rings combined with small amides.
 This resulted in the 2’,4’-difluoro dimethylamide 3 which achieved good oral bioavailability in the rat (53%) and dog (51%) whilst retaining good oxytocin antagonist potency (Ki= 0.63nM) and >1000 fold selectivity relative to the human vasopressin V1A, V2, V1B receptors.
 The introduction of polar heterocycles to improve the solubility and human cytochrome P450 (Cyp450) enzyme profile of 3 using intrinsic clearance in microsomes to drive the improvements in the later’s pharmacokinetic profile lead to the 2’,6’-dimethyl-3’-pyridyl morpholine amide Epelsiban.